An iterative ILP approach for constructing a Hamiltonian decomposition of a regular multigraph: Formulation of the problem

-We apply the Hamiltonian decomposition problem to analyze the 1-skeleton of the traveling salesperson polytope.
-Let $x = (V,E_x)$ and $y=(V,E_y)$ be two Hamiltonian cycles on the vertex set $V$.
-We denote by $x \cup y$ a multigraph $(V,E_x \cup E_y)$ that contains all edges of both cycles $x$ and $y$.
+We consider a sufficient condition for vertex nonadjacency in 1-skeleton of the traveling salesperson polytope by Rao \cite{rao:1976}.
+Let $x = (V,E(x))$ and $y=(V,E(y))$ be two Hamiltonian cycles on the vertex set $V$.
+We denote by $x \cup y$ a multigraph $(V,E(x) \cup E(y))$ that contains all edges of both cycles $x$ and $y$.

-\begin{lemma}[Sufficient condition for nonadjacency, Rao \cite{rao:1976}] Given two Hamiltonian cycles $x$ and $y$, if the multigraph $x \cup y$ contains a Hamiltonian decomposition into edge-disjoint cycles $z$ and $w$ different from $x$ and $y$, then the corresponding vertices $x^v$ and $y^v$ of the polytope $\operatorname{TSP}(n)$ (or $\operatorname{ATSP}(n)$) are not adjacent. \end{lemma}
+\begin{lemma}[Rao \cite{rao:1976}] Given two Hamiltonian cycles $x$ and $y$, if the multigraph $x \cup y$ contains a Hamiltonian decomposition into edge-disjoint cycles $z$ and $w$ different from $x$ and $y$, then the corresponding vertices $x^v$ and $y^v$ of the polytope $\operatorname{TSP}(n)$ (or $\operatorname{ATSP}(n)$) are not adjacent. \end{lemma}

 From a geometric point of view, the sufficient condition means that the segment connecting two vertices $x^v$ and $y^v$ intersects with the segment connecting two other vertices $z^v$ and $w^v$ of the polytope $\operatorname{TSP}(n)$ (or $\operatorname{ATSP}(n)$ correspondingly).
-Thus, the vertices $x^v$ and $y^v$ cannot be adjacent in 1-skeleton.
-An example of a satisfied sufficient condition is shown in Fig.~\ref{image:not_adjacent}.
+Thus, the vertices $x^v$ and $y^v$ cannot be adjacent.
+An example of a satisfied sufficient condition is shown in Fig.~\ref{image:not_adjacent} (see also~\cite{nik:kozl:2020}).

-Thus, the sufficient condition for vertex nonadjacency of the traveling salesperson polytope can be formulated as a combinatorial problem.
+We formulate the sufficient condition for vertex nonadjacency of the traveling salesperson polytope as a combinatorial problem.